 Pour the contents of the blender into a pot.
 Bring to a boil over medium heat, stirring with a spatula to scrape the mixture off the bottom of the pan and keep it from burning.

 After the cashew-coconut mixture has come to a boil, remove from heat and let cool slightly.
 Pour back into the blender.
 If it’s possible with your blender, turn it on and blend while adding the pectin.
 Be careful not to spit hot yogurt on yourself or your kitchen!
 If you can’t blend while adding the pectin without making a hot mess, sprinkle a small amount of pectin in at a time, blend, and repeat until you’ve added it all.

 Rather than culturing in separate containers, I culture my yogurt in one large glass bowl.
 Poutr the yogurt mixture into the bowl you’ll be culturing in.
 Prepare a water bath by placing ice and water in a larger bowl, and place the smaller bowl of yogurt into this one.
 Let the mixture cool to 108°-112°F (or temperature recommended on your starter), monitoring the temperature with a digital thermometer.
-When the proper temperature is reached, remove bowl from ice bath, sprinkle with starter, and whisk to mix.
+When the proper temperature is reached, remove bowl from ice bath, sprinkle with the powdered starter, and whisk to mix.

 Place the bowl in the yogurt maker, and culture for the recommended time.
 (My starter says 4 to 4 1/2 hours, but other recipes say up to 16 hours, so I’ve been doing 6 hours with great results.)

 After the culturing time, cover the yogurt and refrigerate it.
 It will thicken further as it cools, and may take up to 8 hours to reach full thickness.
 Just like with commercial yogurt, there may be some separation, so stir before eating.